-- Social Worker: Social workers may be employed as family specialists, school advisers, health care advocates and substance abuse counselors.
+- Social workers may be employed as family specialists, school advisors, health care advocates and substance abuse counselors.
 Entry-level positions are available for graduates with a bachelor’s degree in social work or the social sciences.
 Clinical social workers must complete an MSW degree and obtain a license in the state where they practice.

 - Median Annual Salary: $47,980